Klaxons' James Righton shares Soulwax-assisted new single 'Release Party'

 The musician, who’s previously worked on music under his Shock Machine moniker, released his debut album ‘The Performer’ via Soulwax‘s DEEWEE label last March.

-Righton has now shared a new single that will feature on DEEWEE’s new compilation ‘Foundations’, which arrives this Friday (May 7).
+Righton has now shared a new track that will feature on DEEWEE’s new compilation ‘Foundations’, which arrives this Friday (May 7).
 It also serves as the first taste of Righton’s upcoming second record.

-He described the throbbing, bass synth-heavy song as being about “tension and release and the dreams and fantasies we make”, adding that said “party” is to be confirmed at a later date.
+He explained that the throbbing, bass synth-heavy song was being about “tension and release and the dreams and fantasies we make”, adding that said “party” is to be confirmed at a later date.

 My new single 'Release Party' is out now: https://t.co/hb5foFAp3b